RalphHightower/blog/_posts/2024-11-05-POTUS45Ranking.md

 | Pursued Equal Justice For All	| 27.6 | 40 |
 | Performance Within Context of Times	| 28.3	| 42 |

-[^1701]: Interestingly, Donald Trump ranks dead last in the category of Moral Authority.
+[^1701]: @RalphHightower: Interestingly, Donald Trump ranks dead last in the category of Moral Authority.

 Overall, Trump ranks 41 of 44, above Franklin Pierce (42),  Andrew Johnson (43), and James Buchanan (44)